jpdevries/webguidelines/README.md

 </ol>

 <h2 id="preface">Preface</h2>
-As you author the web professionally you should strive to create interfaces any user can access.
+As you author the web you should strive to create interfaces any user can access and use with ease.
 So how do you handle this responsibility?
 Relax, we'll walk you through it with these simple guidelines, but first you must understand a few things.

-Know that your HTML documents aren't written and then published; they are alive.
+Know that your HTML documents aren't written in stone; they are alive.
 The experience they offer changes as browsers and web standards evolve.
 What an exciting medium.
 You've chosen wisely.

 As you work through these guidelines your hyper&ndash;text documents will begin to make use of the evolving browsers that interpret them.
 As new features land in browsers your experience becomes lighter and more enhanced with time.
 That is the signature of a Front&ndash;End Developer, and you'll learn to sign it in your own way.